-One rule here: ‘Everyone else is too busy’ is not does not make an activity something that ‘only you can do’ – we’re talking about skills here, not availability.
+One rule here: ‘Everyone else is too busy’ does not make an activity something that ‘only you can do’ – we’re talking about skills here, not availability.

-Use this form to help you, if you wish, or use any recording process that works for you – just make it light-touch and simple to operate.
+Use pen and paper to help you, if you wish, or use any recording process that works for you – just make it light-touch and simple to operate.

 Step 2: Stopping the Drift

 Are You Doing What You Should Be Doing?